At Tripoli fair, Libyan and foreign firms eye post-war trade

 "We also plan to help increase exports and we are looking at dates, fish and olive oil.
 These steps (to boost the private sector) will also create new jobs," local media quoted the minister as saying.

-However, its estimated output of olives at 180,000 tonnes, lagged far behind Spain, the world's top producer, on 6.7 million tonnes in 2010 or even neighbours Tunisia, Egypt and Algeria which all produced more than double Libya's output.
+However, its estimated output of olives at 180,000 metric tons (1 metric ton = 1.102 tons), lagged far behind Spain, the world's top producer, on 6.7 million tonnes in 2010 or even neighbors Tunisia, Egypt and Algeria which all produced more than double Libya's output.

 "There is certainly untapped potential.
 Libya produces more than you might think but it needs more expertise in branding, packaging and selling on the international market," Warren said.